How Federal Income Tax Is Calculated

 The Correct Way:

-"I pay 10% on my first $11,925, 12% on the next $36,550, and 22% only on income above $48,475 — after subtracting the standard deduction."
+"I pay 10% on my first $11,925 of taxable income.
+Then 12% on the next $36,550.
+Then 22% only on taxable income above $48,475.
+My entire salary is not taxed at 22% — just the slice of it that lands above that threshold."

 Marginal Rate vs. Effective Rate

-This distinction matters for every financial decision:
+This distinction matters in practice:

 Complete Worked Example: $85,000 Single Filer, 2026